robertluwang/scite-setting/portable-scite-go-IDE.md

 ## go.properties

-Here is details for go.properties, no change for standard Go installation, need to change own Go path for portable Go.
+Here is details for go.properties, no change needed for standard Go installation, need to change own Go path for portable Go.

 ```
 # Define SciTE settings for Go files